Tips for Powersports Dune-Riding Prep

-Sand might be one of the most abrasive substances your machine will come across in its lifetime.
-It grinds through raw metal like you wouldn’t believe!
-Using a low-viscosity lube can keep that sand from blasting your chain, and can help reduce wear-and-tear on your parts.
+Sand grinds through raw metal like you wouldn’t believe.
+Using chain lube helps keep sand from blasting the chain, and can reduce wear-and-tear on parts.
 Aluminum is light, but steel stands the test of time.
-As the sand quickly blasts your sprocket time and again, you want to have confidence in its ability to last.
+As the sand blasts the sprockets time and again, you want to have confidence in their ability to last.
 By swapping out your current sprocket with a steel replacement, the drivetrain on your dirt bike or ATV will last much longer.

-Even for experienced riders, getting traction in the sand can be a tricky skill to master.
-For this reason, you might consider throwing some paddle tires on your machine to make life a bit easier.
-With many types of paddle tires available, it helps to decide whether to get them or not ahead of when and how you plan on riding the dunes.
-From straight-cup to V-cup tires, you have various options for intense hill climbs or pure roosting ability.
-Not everyone wants to throw down their hard earned money for a new set of rubber tires, so making adjustments with the current setup is also an option.
+From straight-cup to V-cup tires, there are many options to choose from for intense hill climbs or pure roosting ability.
+Not everyone wants to throw down their hard earned money for a new set of tires, so making adjustments with the current setup is also an option.
 By running your sport tires at the lowest air pressures that keep the bead in place, your machine will float in the sand much easier.

-Whether it's beaches or the desert, riding in the sand is grueling on your machine.
+Whether it's beaches or the desert, riding in the sand is grueling on an off-road vehicle.
 With some preventative maintenance, your dirt bike or ATV can be outfitted to run smoothly over the dunes, and save you time and money for your next trip.
+Happy shredding!